zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/developer/dapr/dapr_statestore/_index.md

     ![Screenshot Node App pod and service](./11.png)

-    > **NOTE: The Dapr control plane will automatically inject the Dapr sidecar to the Pod, as the "dapr.io/enabled: true" annotation is added to the Node App deployment.**
+    > **NOTE: The Dapr control plane will automatically inject the Dapr sidecar to the Pod, as the "dapr.io/enabled: true" annotation is added to the Node.js app deployment.**

 - Verify the Node App service.